mhfalken/esp32_ir_gun/README.md

 1. When all have returned (are close to each other), then on the **Server** gun enter **Game** screen and long press to force update statistic from all guns.
 1. Use a browser to connect to WiFi access point: **MH GUNS** and IP= **192.168.4.1** to see the complete status
 <img src="git-images/status-page.PNG" width="600">

+Score is kills-hits.
+The green color marks the winner.
+If a gun is power cycled, then it is marked as red under CC and the statistic is not valid.

 ### Old mode (no WiFi mode)
 1. Setup all guns (see below)